By Joe Paonessa Last Updated: Mar 15, 2020

 My first two Unreal Mobile phone calls over the MVNO's partner LTE network did not go very well.
 At first, things did go smoothly.
 The call quality was just as good as any other non-HD voice call that I've ever had.
 It sounded as if I was talking over a traditional voice cellular network.
 However, after about 10 minutes into one of the calls, the voice on the other line went completely silent, yet I was still connected to the call.
 And it was a call to a line that I do have semi-regular contact with, and something that I'd never had occur before.
 I ended up having to hang up the phone to try again.
 On the callback, the same thing occurred.
 The phone call was fine for a few minutes, then the audio suddenly got garbled and all I could hear was random syllables and static.
 This was a business call, and unfortunately, two failures was a bit too much for a business call so I had to hang up the phone and make a Skype call instead.
 The Skype call had no issues.

 These were not one time events to just one number.
 I experienced the same issues and more at later dates to other numbers.
 On one of my other business calls, the call audio quality was fine over the LTE network.
 However, instead of having garbled audio, I experienced two dropped calls to the same number over a span of ten minutes.
 This again forced me to place a call another way.
 This time I called from another line and number altogether.
 I was able to complete the call without issues using the other service.
+Update: 2/24/2020 - Unreal Mobile no longers requires VoIP for phone calls, so new subscribers should not experience the issues I had.

 Not everything was bad with the calls though.
 I had a couple of calls using my Unreal Mobile number over WiFi that were without issue.
 Those calls lasted about 40 minutes combined.